spollard/josh-works.github.io/_posts/2019-08-13-notes-why-we-get-fat-gary-taubes.md

 > It will make you healthier.
 The same is true for red meat, bacon and eggs, and virtually any other animal product we might choose to eat instead of the carbohydrates that make us fat.
 (Butter is a slight exception, because only half the fat will definitively improve your cholesterol profile; the other half will raise LDL but also raise HDL.)

 -----------------------------

-### Misc notes/add this to anki, but don't include in blog post

 ### What counts as "sugar" for the purposes of this book (and your life)